The field of moduli of plane curves

-The intersection of the fields of definition is almost always the field of moduli (e.g. if $k=\QQ$), see Proposition~\ref{proposition:fieldint} and Corollary~\ref{corollary:exception}, and when this fails the intersection is $k_{C}(i)$.
+The intersection of the fields of definition is almost always the field of moduli (e.g. if $k=\QQ$), and when this fails the intersection is $k_{C}(i)$, see Proposition~\ref{proposition:fieldint}.
 The question above is then essentially equivalent to the following.

 \begin{question*} Is $C$ defined by a homogeneous polynomial with coefficients in $k_{C}$? \end{question*}